 I noticed a lot of things about the mining process that I learned when I visited a working stamp mill up in Northern California and was especially surprised to see the “teeth” still preserved at the base of the mill.

-All in all, this is an excellent hike to an amazingly preserved piece of history in Joshua Tree National Park and highly recommend it if you are exploring the area.
+All in all, this is a great hike to a well preserved piece of history in Joshua Tree National Park and I highly recommend it if you are exploring the area.
 You can either head back the way you came to complete the 4-mile hike or make it into 6 miles with a loop that is accessible from the base of the mine.
+Let me know what you think in the comments.